 Reprisals are prohibited.
 The university treats very seriously all cases of students being subjected to discrimination or harassment as a result of them reporting a case of harassment.
-Immediately contact the person in charge of the investigation, head of the department or the university’s Coordinator for Equal Treatment if you feel you been subjected to reprisals.
+Immediately contact the person in charge of the investigation or head of the department if you feel you been subjected to reprisals.

 Guide – Harassment and victimisation